matthieumeo/pycsou-sphere/doc/general/install.rst

 Installation
 ============

-Pycsou-gsp requires Python 3.6 or greater.It is developed and tested on x86_64 systems running MacOS and Linux.
+Pycsou-sphere requires Python 3.6 or greater.It is developed and tested on x86_64 systems running MacOS and Linux.

 Dependencies
 ------------
-Before installing Pycsou-gsp, make sure that the base package Pycsou is correctly installed on your machine.
+Before installing Pycsou-sphere, make sure that the base package Pycsou is correctly installed on your machine.
 Installation instructions for Pycsou are available at `that link <https://matthieumeo.github.io/pycsou/html/general/install.html>`_.

 The package extra dependencies are listed in the files ``requirements.txt`` and ``requirements-conda.txt``.
 It is recommended to install those extra dependencies using `Miniconda <https://conda.io/miniconda.html>`_ or